sje96/cs350elegant-props-01/README.md

 a. messenger/admin.py ==> add `admin.site.register(Message)` to the file.
 Take a look at properties/admin.py to learn how to import the Message model from the models file in the messenger app.
 b.
 Run `makemigrations` then `migrate` to create your new model in the db.
 c.
 Run the server and go to the admin site.
 You should see a new panel for managing messages.
-Add a few then move on the next task.
+Add a few then move on to the next task.

 ### 6. Add a way to display a list of all messages in the db in a html page.